Enterprise Portal - Quick Start

 # Use this command to generate new plugin.
 Follow naming conventions carefully.

-sf reactforce plugin generate --name cloudpremise/plugin-example
+sf reactforce plugin generate --name olympus_grid/iris_example

 # Use this command if you ever want to remove/delete any or your plugin.

-sf reactforce plugin remove --name cloudpremise/plugin-example
+sf reactforce plugin remove --name olympus_grid/iris_example

 Once you have your plugin generated, you can start the development and publish to github repository.
 Anyone having access to your repository can install your plugin in any Enterprise Portal project.